hanhanwu/Hanhan_Data_Science_Practice/README.md

 * NOTE
  * PCA is a unsupervised method while PLS is a supervised method.
 Therefore PLS is used when you want to find columns closely related to the label column.
 When there is just 1 label column, use R plsreg1(), when there are 1+ label columns, use R plsreg2()
  * In the code, when I was using PCA, it has funtion to help rescale values, when I was using PLS, I wrote data rescaling code, when compare the result with the code without rescaling, the result was worse.
+ * When using PLS, one hot encoding (used in my PCA practice) to convert categorical to numerical is not a good choice, since no matter it is plsreg1 or plsreg2, both response variavles and indicators (identifiers and the label columns) need to be put into the method.
+Using one hot encoding on all these variables, will generate too many variables

 ********************************************